bioboot/bioinf525_w17/module3.md

 # Module 3.
 Bioinformatics and Systems Biology

-Computational analysis of OMICs data (genomics, transcriptomics, proteomics).
-Analysis of protein-protein interactions and gene expression data.
-Pathways and networks, machine learning.
-Example applications from translational medicine and cell biology.
+Computational analysis of biological networks, OMICs data (genomics, transcriptomics, metabolomics, proteomics).
+Application of advanced analysis and modeling approaches to study pathways and networks.
+Emphasis on using existing high throughput data sets alongside newly generated data to analyze and interpret research findings.

 **N.B.** Please complete this pre-course [**questionnaire**](http://tinyurl.com/bioinf525-questions) if you have not already done so.